infotroph/efrhizo/efrhizo-log.md

 	* Modified scripts/plot-stan-vs-core.R to pass all filenames as arguments instead of hard-coding them, added it to Makefile.

 	* Added stan/plotfits_mctd.R to MAkefile.
 It works with no change!
 But the CSV read-in section was intended to handle multiple files per run, and is now a set of elaborate list-read-rbind loops each of which iterates over one single CSV.
 Did not change that, but did add comments for my confused future self who wonders why it's done this way.

+I think this now means the selected best-fitting Stan model (but none of the alternative models) is fully incorporated into the Makefile and will update automatically.
+Current full Stan run takes a bit over an hour on my laptop and produces roughly 770 MB of Rdata files, plus 51 MB of diagnostic PNGs -- do I want this in the Git repo?

+I suspect I will want them saved eventually -- or at least I'll want to save *some* representation of the posterior samples -- but I think I'll punt on that for now.
+Added the summary figures and extracted CSV output to Git, will think more about when/how to add larger files.